Wildfire reaches Turkish power plant, workers evacuated | DW | 04.08.2021

 A thermal power plant on Turkey's Aegean coast was evacuated Wednesday as it was overtaken by wildfires.
 Workers at the site had previously emptied cooling tanks filled with hydrogen as a precaution.

-News agency AFP reported firefighters, police and workers fleeing the scene as flames roared into the site.
+The AFP news agency reported firefighters, police and workers fleeing the scene as flames roared into the site.

 "Flames have entered the Kermekoy thermal power plant," said Mayor Muhammet Tokat of the town of Milas, in southwestern Turkey.